How To Get And Use Resonance Stone In Baldur’s Gate 3

 You need to follow him through the Mind Flayer colony, where you will be ambushed by a lot of level 8 Mind Flayers.
 Defeating these enemies can help you obtain a resonance stone as loot from their bodies.
 However, the chances of getting one are extremely slim.

-Resonance Stone gives you a bonus on Mental Saving Throws, and your party members feel a bit more energetic and happier if they are in your vicinity.
+Resonance Stone gives you a specific condition called Steeped in Bliss.
+This condition gives you a bonus on Mental Saving Throws, and your party members feel a bit more energetic and happier if they are in a 9m radius around you.
 However, its disadvantages far outweigh the small bonuses it offers in Baldur’s Gate 3.

-Resonance Stone in BG3 casts a debuff on its carrier and party members surrounding it.
-Steeped-in Bliss debuff makes the players and the party members (in the vicinity) take double the amount of Psychic damage.
-Steeped-in Bliss debuff activates when Resonance Stone is placed in the inventory.
+Resonance Stone also casts a debuff on its carrier and party members surrounding it.
+The players and the party members (in the vicinity) take double the amount of Psychic damage.
+This debuff activates when Resonance Stone is placed in the inventory.
 You don’t have to equip or use it.

 This sounds like a fair trade-off, but it is not.
 Every enemy in the Mind Flayer colony deals Psychic Damage to the players and the party.
 Ketheric Thorm is notorious for using Psychic damage attacks and is accompanied by a Mind Flayer when you meet him at the end of the colony.